role Enumeration

 multi method Real(::?CLASS:D:)

-Takes a value of an enum and returns it after coercion to Real
+Takes a value of an enum and returns it after coercion to Real:

 enum Numbers ( cool => '42', almost-pi => '3.14', sqrt-n-one => 'i' ); say cool.Real; # OUTPUT: «42» say almost-pi.Real; # OUTPUT: «3.14» try say sqrt-n-one.Real; say $!.message if $!; # OUTPUT: «Cannot convert 0+1i to Real: imaginary part not zero»

-Note that if the value cannot be coerced to Real
+Note that if the value cannot be coerced to Real, an exception will be thrown.

 method ===